Build-up your relationship with God through prayer.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-And if you doubt that God even exists, but would like to ‘believe’, then have a look at the articles, “Too good to be true” and “Can I really believe in God?”.
+And if you doubt that God even exists, but would like to ‘believe’, then have a look at the articles, “Too good to be true” and “How to believe in God?”.

 This particular article could appeal more to people who have already come to hold some level of Christian faith, and belief in God.
 As our relationship with God develops, and gets stronger, it becomes easier to move into ‘advanced’ prayer.
 But I will say that the sooner this happens, the better, because ever stronger ‘belief and faith‘ is an outcome.